-For this month’s solo travel insight, I look back on my six years as a digital nomad and hope to inspire you to take a leap of faith if you’re thinking about it too.
+For this month’s solo travel insight, I look back on my eight years as a digital nomad and hope to inspire you to take a leap of faith if you’re thinking about it too.

 I'm writing this month's insight from Madeira, a Portuguese island known for its Madeira wine, black sand beaches and more recently for its attraction for digital nomads.
 It feels so good to be back on the road and free to continue my digital nomad journey.
 During my eight week recovery from jaw surgery, I could only dream of boarding a flight again.
 As soon as I was given the all-clear, I booked a flight and earlier this month I was back in the Catalan capital of Barcelona after 18 months of not being able to visit my former home.